Chinese Companies

 98Kid teaches children in elementary and high school.
 They want teachers with experience and certification.
 They pay $20 USD per hour with bonuses through Paypal.
 Click here for the comments and the 98Kid review page.

-HelloKid is a Chinese company and it apparently has a lot of students.
+HelloKid <—- (Click here to Apply) is a Chinese company and apparently they are hiring even after the shutdown of Chinese companies in 2021.
 They employ natives and non natives and they are paid the same $15 base rate per hour.
 They typically teach 30 minute classes Monday – Friday from 6-9pm (Beijing Time) and 3-9pm on weekends.
+Would love to hear a new review of this company.
 Click here for the comments and the HelloKid review page.

 Yiyi English <—- (Click here to Apply) is another company that teaches Chinese children 1 on 1.
 It looks like they want teachers with a university education and some experience.
 Non-native English speaking teachers are welcome to apply.
 Yiyi pays $2.18 per 25 minute class so that is $4.36 to $7.50 USD per hour.
 They do not pay $15 – $20 USD per hour with bonuses as previously stated.
 Click here for the Yiyi English review page.

-Oikid is based in Taiwan and they teach children between the ages of 4-12.
+Oikid <—- (Click here to Apply) is based in Taiwan and they teach children between the ages of 4-12.
 They welcome both bilingual (English and Chinese) and native speakers.
 Experience teaching young learners is preferred but not required.
 Their materials are designed to meet the U.S. CCSS and GEPT standards.
-They pay $8-14 USD per hour.
-Send a resume and one minute introduction video to zenny_su@nuuo.com.
+They pay $3-6 USD per hour ($6 for native speakers).
+Send a resume to onlineenglishrecruitment@gmail.com.
 Click here for more comments and the Oikid reviews page.

 Woogi Global is based in Hong Kong.
 It looks like the teach kids from many different countries.
 They use games to engage kids.
 They only hire teachers from the US and Canada.
 They have some sort of partnership with WealthBoss, it is not clear how much they pay.
 Click here for the Woogi Global review page.